Social | Talent creativity

 • High-Potential General Management Program (GMP)

 Designed to strengthen their General Management skillsets with strong P&L acumen; equip leaders with the balance of “Knowing & Doing” - 60% Soft Skills and 40% Hard Skills.
-This program challenges employees’ boundaries and gain a cross-border outlook on their strategic thinking and decision making in an intense capstone business simulation in running a global corporation in a profitable manner across the entire value chain.
+This program challenges employees’ boundaries and develops a cross-border outlook on their strategic thinking and decision making in an intense capstone business simulation in running a global corporation in a profitable manner across the entire value chain.
 The program has been extended to Bridgestone Japan leader candidates since 2023 for collaborative leadership development among Bridgestone EAST (Japan & Asia).

 • High-Potential Management Development Program (MDP)